An essential aspect of pet parrot ownership is the deep and meaningful bonding experience.

 Researchers concluded that birds could distinguish one person from another and only needed 2-30 seconds with someone to recognize that individual in the future.

-How Long Do Parrots Remember Their Owners?
+How Long Parrots Remember Their Owners

-Can Parrots Miss Their Owners?
+Parrots Miss Their Owners

 Anecdotal evidence shows that parrots miss their owners.
 Many owners claim that their parrots:

-- Know when they’ve left the room or house.
+- Know when they’ve left the room.

 - Can distinguish when they’ve left vs. other household members.

-Do Male Parrots Prefer Female Owners?
+Male Parrots Don’t Prefer Female Owners

 Some owners believe their parrots prefer one gender over another.

-If you notice that a parrot prefers men over women or women over men, it may be because it recognizes certain characteristics common in one gender.
-For example, if a parrot avoids women, it might have had a bad experience with a previous owner with long hair.
+If you notice that a parrot prefers men over women or women over men, it may be because it recognizes specific characteristics common in one gender.

 The gender of the parrot doesn’t enter the equation.
 There’s no proof that male parrots prefer female owners, as they don’t detect, evaluate, or care about such things.